VelislavKarastoychev/euriklis-sortlib/README.md

 The obtained results was realized on Dell Latitude E654D machine.
 The only surprising thing of the experiments is the time efficiency of the bucket sort algorithm.
 # Bugs and tips
 If you have any well-meaning critique or have noticed any bug you may send me an email on exel_mmm@abv.bg or to euriklis@hotmail.bg
-# Donations
-Donations are welcome at

-> BG52FINV91502015033152 EUR

-Every cent of your donated money will be used for the implementing of a library for artificial intelligence and econometric estimations (The required or wished donation is from 1 to 5 euro or dollars).
 # License
 MIT License.
 This package will be provided for free to any user that use it for personal and non commercial usage.
 The author of the package is not liable for any errors in third party software, libraries, packages and source code used at these libraries.
 The author also may not responsible for some possible bugs that may exists in the library.
 # Dependencies